flavienbwk/book-devops/eng/README.md

 A European Union report[^EUOSSReport] states that in 2018, contributions from Europeans to GitHub - the world's largest open-source contribution platform - equated to 16,000 full-time positions.
 That's close to a billion euros for companies in Europe.
 These contributions offer a cost/benefit ratio of 1 to 4, allowing businesses to remain cutting-edge, develop quality code, and reduce maintenance efforts.

 For instance, software like the _Firefox_ browser, the _Python_ programming language, or the _Android_ operating system wouldn't exist without open-source.
 Even the proprietary software icon, Microsoft, began its open-source contributions to the Linux kernel in 2009.
 In 2014, its new CEO, Satya Nadella, proclaimed, "Microsoft loves Linux"[^MicrosoftLovesLinux].
-Despite criticism[^GithubMsftAcquisitionCritics], the company even acquired _GitHub_ in 2018 and seems to continue delivering satisfaction[^GithubFollowingMsftAcquisition].
+Despite criticism[^GithubMsftAcquisitionCritics], the company even acquired _GitHub_ in 2018 and seems to continue delivering satisfaction to the community[^GithubFollowingMsftAcquisition].
 They continue contributing to numerous open-source projects listed on _opensource.microsoft.com_.

 However, where the use of open-source in the private sector is a no-brainer, technical teams in large organizations sometimes face skepticism from wary project managers.
 These teams are challenged regarding their use of open-source technologies based on security concerns.